sedostheatre/sedos.co.uk/input/shows/2016-candide.md

       <div class="video-responsive"><?# YouTube t91W5p6dX24 /?></div>

       <div class="video-responsive"><?# YouTube 3f-7giI1GsA /?></div>
+RedirectFrom:
+  - 2016/candide.htm
 ---
->The best of all possible worlds
+> The best of all possible worlds
-><footer><cite></cite></footer>

-Based on Voltaire's 1759 novella of the same name, *Candide* is a masterpiece from the greats of musical theatre.
-The show combines a beautiful score with a fast-paced, witty book in a joyful and hilarious operetta which as been delighting audiences for 60 years.
+**Based on Voltaire's 1759 novella of the same name, *Candide* is a masterpiece from the greats of musical theatre.
+The show combines a beautiful score with a fast-paced, witty book in a joyful and hilarious operetta which as been delighting audiences for 60 years.**

 A naïve young man, Candide, is thrown out of the Baron of Thunder-Den-Tronck's castle when he attempts to marry the Baron's daughter Cunegonde.
 They embark on a round-the-world journey in which their idealistic belief that all's for the best in this "best of all possible worlds" is challenged by a series of absurd misfortunes.